ente-io/ente/docs/photos/index.md

 ## About Ente Photos

-Ente Photos is safe home for your photos.
+Ente Photos is the safe home for your photos.
 You can store, share, and rediscover your memories with absolute privacy.

 ## About Ente Authenticator